department-of-veterans-affairs/vets-design-system-documentation/src/_about/maturity-scale.md

 <h3 id="candidate">Use with caution: Candidate</h3>

-Design System Team or Design System Council have evaluated the proposal.
+Design System Team and/or Design System Council have evaluated the proposal.

 * The Design System Team will be creating documentation for the component or pattern.
 * The component or pattern may be in limited use (i.e. it may have already been shipped by a team).
 This could also be known as: “In work”, “Draft”, "Beta", or “Give it a go!
 YMMV”.